 What We Found

-Several pharmaceuticals, including tetracycline, chlortetracycline, and sulfadimethoxine, were found in some litter samples being field-applied to agricultural land.
-Antibiotic resistance was detected in fecal bacteria from these sources, but the patterns and levels of resistance varied among samples.
+We found several pharmaceuticals—including tetracycline, chlortetracycline, and sulfadimethoxine—in some litter samples being applied to agricultural land.
+We detected antibiotic resistance in fecal bacteria from these sources, but the patterns and levels of resistance varied among samples.
 Field-applied biosolids contained more varieties of antimicrobials and greater concentrations than did poultry litter.
 Bacteria isolated from biosolids were more likely to have multi-drug resistance, although there was wide variability in resistance among bacteria.

 What We Did